Best DIY ways to Remove Glued Wood Flooring (Hardwood or Engineered) and 5 Ways to Remove Flooring Adhesive on Concrete.

 Table of contents

-How to Remove Glued Wood Flooring on Concrete Video
+How to Remove Glued Wood Flooring on Concrete – Video

-If any of the steps for How to Remove Glued Wood Flooring or Engineered Hardwood on Concrete are confusing, I highly recommend watching the short video.
+If any of the written steps below for how to remove wood flooring from concrete or subfloor are confusing, I highly recommend watching this short video.

 First, you need to find a starting point.
 I happened to have a loose board, due to a window leak during Hurricane Harvey.